windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Home/Away
 This icon provides a graphical representation of the StreamLabs Home/Away status.
 The Home/Away status defines different algorithms within the Water Meter to determine if there is a leak.
 This icon is also a button; pressing it will toggle the StreamLabs status.
 Note that if one or more SmartThings modes have been set in the Service Manager configuration to control this status, toggling the status with this button will only be temporary until the next SmartThings mode change.
 #### Pause
 This is a feature totally separate from the StreamLabs cloud.
 If you anticipate using a water flow that would exceed the trip settings in the StreamLabs App, you can press the "Pause" button.
-This will cause the Device Handler to ignore any StreamLabs alerts for the number of m
+This will cause the Device Handler to ignore any StreamLabs alerts for the number of minutes set in the Device Handler configuration (# of minutes for Pause).
+Once the time limit is complete, if the StreamLab
 #### Refresh
 #### Usage Today
 #### Usage This Month